WhiteHouse/source-code-policy/pages/objectives.md

 1. Provide guidance to covered agencies<sup id="fnr16"><a href="#fn16">16</a></sup> on software procurement considerations that must be made prior to acquiring any custom-developed software.
 This applies only to software developed in the performance of a Federal agreement;

-2. Establish policy requirements for Government-wide source code receipt and reuse, including requirements for covered agencies to require delivery of source code produced in the performance of a Federal Government agreement and, subject to certain exceptions,<sup id="fnr17"><a href="#fn17">17</a></sup> make it broadly available Government-wide;
+2. Establish policy requirements for Government-wide source code receipt and distribution, including requirements for covered agencies to publish source code produced in the performance of a Federal Government agreement and, subject to certain exceptions,<sup id="fnr17"><a href="#fn17">17</a></sup> make it broadly available Government-wide;

+3. Establish requirements to incentivize reuse and inclusion of existing available source code, from other Federal Government projects which have release such code as described, or from public domain or Open Source Software (OSS), into new and ongoing software development activities;

-3. Establish requirements for releasing code in the public domain or as OSS, including requirements for covered agencies to secure the rights necessary to make some custom-developed source code releasable to the public as OSS; and
+4. Establish requirements for releasing code into and consuming code from the public domain or as OSS, including requirements for covered agencies to secure the rights necessary to make some custom-developed source code releasable to the public as OSS; and

-4. Provide instructions and support to facilitate implementation of this policy.
+5. Provide instructions and support to facilitate implementation of this policy.

 ### Footnotes